tkotosz/BehatMagento2Extension/README.md

 </config>
 ```

+Note: Don't forget to clear the Magento cache to reload the available are codes.

 Then we can freely change and DI configuration in our module's `etc/my_feature_test/di.xml`.
-(Just don't forget to clear the Magento cache to reload the available are codes)

 For example lets say we have a service like this in our module: